halbersacknuesse/seminar_sose_2024/presentation.md

 >  - Sudden/ temporary changes in the environmental situation (obstacles, vulnerable objects)
 >  - Absence of features (e.g. textures, objects, edges, ...)

-> - Processing speed must be high enough to handle sudden/temporary changes in the environmental situation (-> real-time capability)
->
->  - Hardware and implementation must be set up accordingly

 {{2}} #### Ideal Scenario
 Sensor and Model **Fusion**